 We also plan to offer a free tier, so everyone can benefit from this frictionless experience.

-In terms of timeline, our plan is to enroll a limited number of users on the alpha version this year.
+Regarding timeline, we plan to enroll a limited number of users on the alpha version this year.
 We'll then launch an official beta program with hundreds of users and partners.

 General Availability is planned for 2023.
 We will share more details throughout the year.
 In the meantime, we invite everyone interested in being a beta tester to join the waitlist.

-We always take your opinion into account when creating the roadmap and prioritizing the next features we should work on.
-Each vote, comment and insight counts!
+We always consider your opinion when creating the roadmap and prioritizing the next features we should work on.
+Each vote, comment, and insight count!
 Please let us know how we can make Strapi a better product for you.

 npx create-strapi-app my-project --quickstart

 Follow the Quick Start Guide for detailed step-by-step instructions or have a look at a video instruction:

 You can also use a demo project to test the content editing experience.
 To do that, fill out the form, and you'll receive a link with access.

 Anastasiia's goal is to communicate product benefits in the clearest and most compelling way.
 As a marketer, she’s tested many content management tools and decided to help to spread the word about Strapi, her favorite CMS.